zdeneklapes/docker/README.md

 # DESCRIPTION

-This repository store all dockerfile taht builds the images located in https://hub.docker.com/u/zdeneklapes
+This repository stores all dockerfiles that build the images located in https://hub.docker.com/u/zdeneklapes